Supplement Calcium Pills With Some Sun

-People, especially the elderly, may reach for calcium supplements in hopes of protecting themselves against bone fractures in case of a fall.
-But a recent analysis of several studies found no reduction in risk of hip fracture with calcium supplementation.
+People, especially the elderly, may reach for calcium supplements.
+They do so in hopes of protecting themselves against bone fractures in case of a fall.
+But a recent analysis of several studies found no reduction in risk of hip fracture with calcium supplements.

 The analysis, “Calcium intake and hip fracture risk in men and women”1 by Bess Dawson-Hughes and colleagues in academia and medicine researched calcium intake studies that had been published between January 1960 and December 2006.
 They also systematically searched information from biomedical databases, reference lists and abstracts for the study review.

 Hip fractures are the most frequent and severe fractures among the elderly.
-Increased calcium intake is still commonly recommended as a single fracture prevention strategy, although the researchers wrote that considerable uncertainty exists regarding optimal intakes of calcium.
-For example, for adults over age 50, the recommended calcium intake is 700 milligrams (mg) daily in the United Kingdom, but 1,200 mg daily in the United States.
-In Singapore, according local studies3, the average calcium intake is in the region of 400mg daily, far below the recommended intakes
+Increased calcium intake is still recommended as a single fracture prevention strategy.
+However, the researchers wrote that considerable uncertainty exists regarding optimal intakes of calcium.
+For example, for adults over age 50, the recommended calcium intake is 700 milligrams (mg) daily in the United Kingdom.
+That number is 1,200 mg daily in the United States.
+In Singapore, according to local studies3, the average calcium intake is in the region of 400mg daily.
+This is far below the recommended intakes

 Dr. Dawson-Hughes and her colleagues concluded that the findings do not support an overall benefit from greater-than-average calcium intake.